Cause of Anthrax

 Anthrax remains a federally reportable disease; therefore, laboratories and veterinarians will continue to report all anthrax cases to the CFIA.
 In addition, laboratories and veterinarians must notify the office of the provincial Chief Veterinary Officer of anthrax cases within 24 hours.

 The Ministry of Agriculture will pay for anthrax testing done at Prairie Diagnostic Services in Saskatoon.
-The Ministry will provide carcass-side test kits to veterinary clinics serving high-risk areas of the province.
+The ministry will provide carcass-side test kits to veterinary clinics serving high-risk areas of the province.

-When anthrax has been confirmed on a farm, a Ministry of Agriculture inspector will quarantine the affected pasture and exposed (or potentially exposed) animals to prevent the spread of anthrax through the movement of animals.
+When anthrax has been confirmed on a farm, the Ministry of Agriculture will quarantine the affected pasture and exposed (or potentially exposed) animals to prevent the spread of anthrax through the movement of animals.
 This quarantine will begin on the day of the first anthrax death and will end seven days after the last anthrax death, as long as affected carcasses have been properly disposed of.
 This is necessary to protect animal and public health.
 An inspector, or designated representative, will visit the farm to determine the source of the anthrax and to trace animal movement on and off the farm in the last seven days.
 Information will be provided on how to dispose of the carcass and how to clean and disinfect contaminated areas.
 A follow-up visit will be arranged to confirm that carcass disposal, cleaning and disinfecting has been satisfactorily completed.

 The above activities will be carried out by Ministry of Agriculture inspectors or their designated representatives.
-In many cases, veterinarians will be asked to act as designated representatives on behalf of the Ministry to provide information on anthrax prevention and management, carcass disposal, cleaning and disinfecting directions and confirmation that these activities have been completed.
-When private veterinarians are acting under the direction of the Ministry for the purposes of anthrax response, the fees for their services will be paid by the Ministry.
+In many cases, veterinarians will be asked to act as designated representatives on behalf of the ministry to provide information on anthrax prevention and management, carcass disposal, cleaning and disinfecting directions, and confirmation that these activities have been completed.
+When private veterinarians are acting under the direction of the ministry for the purposes of anthrax response, the fees for their services will be paid by the ministry.